 Whoever visits the old content, no matter how many times, likely wants to discover at least one of the many beautiful UNESCO World Heritage Sites in Europe.
-Some of them are well known, but there are plenty still under the radar.
+Some are well-known, but there are plenty still under the radar.

 Although I visited quite a few UNESCO sites in Europe and around the world, there’s a multitude I still have to discover.
 That’s why I asked fellow travel bloggers to recommend Europe World Heritage Sites they consider unique.
-The result is a list of landmarks, including unmissable UNESCO sites in Europe, some of which I’m pretty sure you may never have heard of.
+The result is a list of landmarks, including unmissable European UNESCO World Heritage Sites, some of which I’m pretty sure you may never have heard of.
 I certainly hadn’t.

 The Dolomites, Italy